hbina/fatuous/README.md

 After that, I might implement other stuff like physics, animation, sounds, scripts etc. etc. to make it a proper game engine.

-Regardless, I like `LateX`, so here is a more robust text about the project : [Akarin Engine Book](documentation/akarin_engine.tex)
+Regardless, I like `LateX`, so here is a more robust text about the project : [Fatuous Book](documentation/akarin_engine.tex)

 # Installation